 There has always been a 'dog eat dog' element to the business environment and the rise of digital technology has rapidly increased the pace of change along with the available tools for firms to be displaced – or disrupted – by a better business model.

 Senior executives of traditional firms need to stay sharp lest they fall prey to the next Uber, or Netflix.
-But according to Nick Wailes, a professor and deputy dean (digital & innovation) at UNSW Business School, it's not as if there's "an irresistible and immoveable force sweeping through, and no one can do anything about it".
+But according to Nick Wailes, Professor, Senior Deputy Dean (External Engagement) and Director AGSM at UNSW Business School, it's not as if there's "an irresistible and immoveable force sweeping through, and no one can do anything about it".

 It really comes down to individual managers and leaders making good decisions about what to do and when to do it," Wailes says.
 "And that's why it's important not to look at it and go, 'Oh, it's too hard to deal with', but to develop realistic practical strategies to start to respond to changes in markets."